The CED offers three dual master’s degree programs, the Juris Doctor/MHP, Juris Doctor/MUPD and MPA/MUPD.

 Jackson Street Building

-285 S. Jackson St, Athens, GA
+285 S. Jackson Street, Athens, GA

-Juris Doctor/Master of Urban Planning and Design
+Juris Doctor / Master of Urban Planning and Design

 The profession of urban planning frequently involves careful navigation of the local, state, and federal laws which govern city planning.
-To an urban planner, the ability to contend with administrative, constitutional, environmental, tax, tort, and real property law would be a tremendous advantage.
+To an urban planning, the ability to contend with administrative, constitutional, environmental, tax, tort, and real property law would be a tremendous advantage.
 This dual degree aims to uniquely prepare its students to not only become exceptional city planners through the MUPD program, but skillful lawyers as well through the JD program.

-For more information, contact
+For more information, contact Umit Yilmaz:

 College of Environment and Design